cssobral2013/acari-sans/README.md

 When you update your font (new version or new release), please report all notable changes here, with a date.
 [Font Versioning](https://github.com/googlefonts/gf-docs/tree/main/Spec#font-versioning) is based on semver.

-* December 11, 2024 Version 1.086R
-  - MAJOR: Remastered weights (now has 9 weights plus matching italics)
-  - MAJOR: Imported some glyphs from older versions of Hanken Grotesk, but newer than the one used to fork into Acari Sans

 * December 12-26, 2023 Version 1.074R/1.072I
   - MAJOR: Converted currencies to have the same width as zero-nine.
 Reflow may occur